 “I Need Your Love So Bad” by Little Willie John is to my ears absolutely the most perfect song ever (a huge claim I realize… but true.).
 This recording contains the most heart wrenching and captivating vocal take I personally have ever heard committed to tape (and I’ve listened to a couple records at this point like most of you reading I’m sure!).

 The lyrics, apparently written by Willie John’s brother Mertis John Jr, (their sister was Stax and Motown artist Mable John) are the kind of lyrics that you never forget.
 Willie John’s well-worn and perfectly loose delivery draw you in like a good friend sharing his troubles with you personally.
 A voice of wisdom, longing and truth we can all relate to.

-(Editor’s Note: Adrian Younge, film editor and musician currently touring as Adrian Younge and The Black Dynamite Sound Orchestra recenly gave us details on his creative processes.
+(Editor’s Note: Adrian Younge, producer, collector, composer, and musician currently touring as Adrian Younge and The Black Dynamite Sound Orchestra recenly gave us details on his creative processes.
 Jeff Brummett, musician and now occasional contributor, interviewed Adrian a few months back.
 Stay tuned for his extensive, upcoming interview with Soul Cinema icon, Jamaa Fanaka. -DM)

 By Jeff Brummett